Coffee will kill you.

 4. Rapid Fat Loss

 Coffee is a potent thermogenic.
 It increases metabolic rate and stimulates movement.
 It also increases fat mobilization and oxidation which promotes fat loss.
-If you pair this with our MCT oil (another thermogenic) and the nutrients from grass-fed butter in Bulletproof Coffee, it’s no wonder one of my clients was able to lose 75 pounds in 75 days.
+If you pair this with our XCT oil (another thermogenic) and the nutrients from grass-fed butter in Bulletproof Coffee, it’s no wonder one of my clients was able to lose 75 pounds in 75 days.

 5. Improved Performance